 If you input this information into a tracking system weekly (at the very least), you’ll always know how much money you have and what you’re spending it on.
 It’s a great habit to cultivate because it keeps you aware.
 Remember that your goal is to live within your means.
 If you do, you won’t feel financially stressed!

 In two words, credit cards.

-It like diving into the abyss without a roadmap to get out.
-I’ve been there as have many of us.
-If you’re there now, you must get out.
+Credit card debt is financial prison.
+I’ve been there as have many of us, and if you’re there now, you must get out.

 The first step is to make a vow that you won’t use credit cards until you’re financially solvent.
 Even then, if you find it addictive, don’t use them at all.
 Ultimately you should never purchase anything on credit that you don’t already have money in the bank to pay for.
 If you can’t do it that way, then don’t use them.

 I recognize that if you’re in the hole already, you may be using them to survive.
 With the economic stress our country is in right now, and the pandemic we’re experiencing, you may not have been able to do anything else.
 That’s totally understandable.
 If that’s the case, all you can do is work toward moving out of that position as soon as you can, and hopefully we’ll recover sooner than later.
 You can still do the exercises I’ve laid out here so you have a big picture view of where you are, and what you might change to secure your financial security as soon as you can.